How to Apply

 Must be an upper-division student majoring in Public Administration (or Public Management & Policy).
 Scholarship selected on the basis of character, grade average at least 3.0, and interest in professional advancement.

 Charles Brady and Adela Maldonado Scholarship

 Must be a junior or senior majoring in Political Science.
 The recipient will be selected on a basis of academic excellence, future promise, and financial need.
 You must also be a graduate of an Arizona high school and citizen of the United States.

 Jens N. Brodersen Memorial Scholarship

 Must be a Political Science major with a GPA of 3.0 or higher.
-Preference given to students demonstrating financial need.
+Preference is given to students demonstrating financial need.

 Rombach Institute Scholarship

 Must be majoring in Criminal Justice Studies, Law, or Public Management & Policy, or pursuing a Master of Public Administration in the School of Government & Public Policy.
 Funding will be given on the basis of financial need, academic achievement, and/or potential for educational and career success.
 Preference will also be given to students participating in extra-curricular activities in criminal justice.